LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 #### Test the policies

-1. In the policy list in Maven Workspace, disable the RegularCustomerRule_Static and Vip_Static policies.
+1. In the policy list in Conversation Orchestrator, disable the RegularCustomerRule_Static and Vip_Static policies.

 2. And enable the VipRule_Session and RegularCustomerRule_Static policy.